kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ### Start directly with a study link

-If you toogle the Study Link(s) button to 'Open Directly' the generated link will start the study run directly without any intermediate steps like the Study Entry page.
+If you toogle the <Hl>Study Link(s)</Hl> button to 'Open Directly' the generated link will start the study run directly without any intermediate steps like the Study Entry page.
 The study link has the format `https://my.jatos.server/publix/study-code`, e.g. `https://cortex.jatos.org/publix/GwtCkuCY4bM`.
 This is fast for the participant but has the disadvantage that if they click the study link accidentally, at least if it is a single-use link (Personal Single or General Single), it will be invalidated and the participant is not allowed to run the study again (not without handing them a new study link).

 ### Study link + Study Entry page for confirmation

-If you toggle the Study Link(s) button to 'Confirm First' the generated link will first show the Study Entry page and only when clicked the '<span className="glyphicon glyphicon-play"></span>' button start the actual study run.
+If you toggle the <Hl>Study Link(s)</Hl> button to 'Confirm First' the generated link will first show the Study Entry page and only when clicked the <Hl><span className="glyphicon glyphicon-play"></span></Hl> button start the actual study run.

 This is how the Study Entry page might look like (you can customize the message):